roberto-triumph/triumph4php/docs/architecture.md

 ##What editor do I have to use?##
 Because Triumph uses premake, we are able to create Visual Studio solution files (including Express editions), GNU Makefiles, CodeLite, and Code::Blocks workspace files.
-Any code editor that can handle any of those files.
+You can use any source code editor that can handle any of those files.

-##Explain Each directory##

-* __ROOT__
+##Describe Triumph's architecture in as few words as possible##
+Basically, it goes like this:

+Feature ==> Action (optional) ==> Globals

+Triumph has 3 main subjects: features, actions, and globals.
+A __feature__ is a discrete, user-noticeable functionality (like say, find in files).
+An __action__ is a piece of code that is executed in a background thread.
+A __global__ is the "domain model" of Triumph; for example a class that represents a project, a class that represents a tag (parsed class / methods), and so on.

+The user (PHP coder) generates a UI event like a choosing a menu item or pressing a keyboard shortcut.
+The features listen for UI events; the features then modify the appropriate globals classes or bring up new dialogs.
+The features may also trigger new Action instances due to user UI events.

+###Example: New Project###

+1. PHP code activates the File ...
+New Project menu
+2. The Project feature responds to the menu event by showing the PHP coder a dialog where they choose the root of the new project.
+3. Once the PHP coder selects the directory, the Project feature responds by creating a new "global" project, adding it to the projects list, persisting the project in the config file.

+###Example: Find In Files###

+1. PHP coder activates the Search...Find in files menu
+2. The FindInFiles feature responds to the menu event by showing the find in files dialog.
+3. PHP coder enters the term to search for and what directory to search in.
+3. The FindInFiles feature then creates a new action FindInFilesBackgroundReader to perform file searching in a background thread.
+4. The FindInFilesBackgroundReader action communicates with the FindInFiles feature by "posting" events to the FindInFiles feature.
+5. The FindInFiles feature responds to the FindInFilesBackgroundReader events by updating the search results panel.

+##I just cloned the repo and compiled Triumph.
+Any pointers about next steps?##

+* Look at the tutorial projects; wx_window_tutorial, soci_tutorial, and the others to understand how each of the different libraries work.
+* Look at src/features/TestFeatureClass.cpp.
+This class is a stripped-down, bare-bones feature that shows how you can create toolbar buttons or menu items.

+##How is the source organized##

-  The root directory of the project contains the build configuration (premake) files.
+* __ROOT__ of the project contains the build configuration (premake) files.

-* __Debug, Release__
-  these directories hold the results of compilation (object files).
+* __Debug, Release__  hold the results of compilation (object files, executables).

-* __assets__
-  This directory holds images used in Triumph, as well as the SQLite database that holds the docs for the native PHP functions.
+* __assets__  holds images used in Triumph, as well as the SQLite database that holds the docs for the native PHP functions.

-* __build__
-  This directory holds the results of premake.
+* __build__ holds the results of premake.
 Here you will find the generated solution files / Makefiles.

-* __docs__
-  This directory contains the user manual.
+* __docs__ contains the user manual, in markdown format.

-* __lib__
-  This directory contains the dependant libraries that Triumph uses.
+* __lib__ contains the libraries that Triumph uses.
 This directory is mostly empty in source control; most libraries are brought in via Git sub-modules.

-* __package__
-  This directory contains files for generating the final package files (RPM, DEB).
+* __package__ contains files for generating the final package files (RPM, DEB).

-* __php_samples__
-  This directory contains PHP files that are useful when testing Triumph.
+* __php_samples__ contains PHP files that are useful when testing Triumph.
   For example, there is a PHP file that contains UTF-8 characters, for use in testing to make sure Triumph can render UTF-8 properly.

-* __profilers__
-  This directory contains a couple of 1-file programs that exercise crucial editor functionality, like PHP parsing entire directory or searching of an entire directory.
+* __profilers__ contains a couple of 1-file programs that exercise crucial editor functionality, like PHP parsing entire directory or searching of an entire directory.
 These programs are usually run under a profiler like valgrind or Very Sleepy.

-* __src__
-  This directory contains the C++ source code.
+* __src__ contains the C++ source code.

-* __tests__
-  This directory contains Triumph unit tests.
+* __tests__ contains Triumph unit tests.
 The directory structure mirrors the structure of the src directory.
 The tests/ directory contain the test runner and a couple of fixture classes, and the tests themselves are located inside the sub-directories.

-* __tutorials__
-  This directory contains several small 1-file programs that I initially used when starting Triumph.
+* __tutorials__ contains several small 1-file programs that I initially used when starting Triumph.
 For example, the tutorials directory contains a very simple wxWidgets program, a very simple program that uses SOCI, and a simple program that uses ICU.
 These 1-file programs help when learning the libraries and they also aid in debugging; you can quickly test things out to see if there is a bug in one of the libraries.

-##How is the source organized##

-* __actions__
-Contains classes that execute logic in background threads.
+* __actions__ contains classes that execute logic in background threads.
 Triumph utilizes threads in many places so that we keep the main thread from being too busy.

-* __code_control__
-Contains classes related to managing and configuring Scintilla.
+* __code_control__ contains classes related to managing and configuring Scintilla.
 Scintilla handles a multitude of languages, but we must configure it to turn functionality on or off depending on what language the file contains.

-* __features__
-A feature is a distinct, user-noticeable functionality.
+* __features__ Features are distinct, user-noticeable functionality.
 For example, there is a finder feature which takes care of showing the finder panel, there is a project feature that takes of showing the projects dialogs.
-Each features is pretty isolated from all others and does not interact directly with another feature.
+Each feature is pretty isolated from all others and does not interact directly with another feature.

-* __features/wxformbuilder__
-This directory contains files with extension fbp, cpp, and h.
-The fbp files are wxformbuilder files; they contain the designs of the features, There is 1 fbp file per feature; each feature may have multiple panels and dialogs in the same design file.
-The cpp and h are generated from the design files.
+* __features/wxformbuilder__ contains files with extensions .fbp, .cpp, or .h.
+The .fbp files are wxformbuilder files; they contain the designs of the features.
+There is 1 .fbp file per feature; each feature may have multiple panels and dialogs in the same design file.
+The .cpp and .h files are generated from the design files.
 The C++ files in this directory are never manually edited; they are always generated when the design changes.

-* __globals__
-Globals are classes that are shared between features; globals are the "domain models" of Triumph.
+* __globals__ holds classes that are shared between features; globals are the "domain models" of Triumph.
 For example, there is a ProjectClass that contains project info (root directory), and there is a TagClass that holds the tag (parsed PHP class name / filename).

-* __language__
-Anything that is PHP-specific.
-PHP linters, PHP tag cache, PHP debugger objects are all here.
+* __language__ Anything that is PHP-specific is put in this directory.
+PHP linters, PHP tag cache, and PHP debugger objects are all here.

-* __main_frame__
-The main frame is the Triumph's top-level window; it will display all of the toolbars and menus.
+* __main_frame__ The main frame is the Triumph's top-level window; it will display all of the toolbars and menus.
+Also, the top-level preferences panel is stored in this directory.

-* __main_frame/wxformbuilder__
-This directory contains files with extension fbp, cpp, and h.
-The fbp file is a wxformbuilder file; it contains the design of the main frame.
-The cpp and h are generated from the design file.
+* __main_frame/wxformbuilder__ contains files with extension .fbp, .cpp, and .h.
+The .fbp file is a wxformbuilder file; it contains the design of the main frame.
+The .cpp and .h files are generated from  the design file.
 The C++ files in this directory are never manually edited; they are always generated when the design changes.

-* __search__
-search and IO-related classes; classes to search a string, recurse a directory.
+* __search__ contains search and IO-related classes; classes to search a string, recurse a directory.

-* __widgets__
-UI-specific classes that are shared among many features; for example file picker validator, string validators.
+* __widgets__ contains UI-specific classes that are shared among many features; for example file picker validators, string validators.

-* __widgets/wxformbuilder__
-This directory contains files with extension fbp, cpp, and h.
-The fbp file is a wxformbuilder file; it contains the design of widgets.
-The cpp and h are generated from the design files.
+* __widgets/wxformbuilder__ contains files with extension fb.p, .cpp, and .h.
+The .fbp file is a wxformbuilder file; it contains the design of widgets.
+The .cpp and .h files are generated from  the design files.
 The C++ files in this directory are never manually edited; they are always generated when the design changes.

-##Describe Triumph's architecture in as few words as possible##
-Basically, it goes like this:

-User performs an action, like a choosing a menu item or pressing a keyboard shortcut.
-The features listen for these UI events; the features then modify the appropriate globals classes or bring up new dialogs.
-The features may also trigger new Action instances due to user UI events.
+##I've got a clear understanding of Triumph's architecture, what now?##
+Stay tuned for docs that will examine the build system, the action (thread pool), and the feature system in depth.
+In the mean, you can ask questions in the [forums](http://support.triumph4php.com/).